Estate Planning

 Most couples who own property jointly in Texas own the property as tenants in common.
 If a couple owns the property as tenants in common and one of them dies, the survivor will not automatically inherit the property.
 Rather, it would be necessary to name each spouse as the primary beneficiary for the deceased spouse’s interest to pass to the survivor.

-Can I Revoke a Texas Transfer on Death Deed?
+Can You Revoke a Texas Transfer on Death Deed?

 Yes.
 A Transfer on Death Deed is completely revocable during the life of the Grantor.
 A grantor can revoke a Transfer on Death Deed in one of the following ways: